Frequently Asked Questions

 How many languages do I have to be able to speak to participate in the Polyglot Conference?

-There is no minimum requirement, and certainly no entrance test!
-The Polyglot Conference is not about numbers, but about passion.
-It is open to everyone who loves language.
-The idea behind the conference was to create a space to come together and share in that.
-Every year we welcome hobbyists, professionals, academics, entrepreneurs, publishers, everybody and anybody to the conference.
+There is no minimum requirement, and certainly no entrance test.
+The Polyglot Conference is not about numbers.
+It is about a genuine interest in language.
+The event is open to everyone who loves languages, and every year we welcome hobbyists, professionals, academics, entrepreneurs, publishers, and curious newcomers alike.

 Who attends the Polyglot Conferences?